Destination, Food, The Americas

 When it comes to soul food in Los Angeles, Dulan’s is the king.
 Dulan’s has been around for more than 30 years and consistently serves some of the best oxtails, fried chicken and side dishes that you’ll find in Los Angeles.
 Whether you grew up in Los Angeles, moved there to pursue your dreams or are just visiting, when you want food that’s a taste of home, this is where you go.

-There’s no shortage of high-quality restaurants to try in L.A.’s Little Ethiopia on Fairfax Avenue, but Meeeob never fails to disappoint.
+There’s no shortage of high-quality restaurants to try in L.A.’s Little Ethiopia on Fairfax Avenue, but Meeeob never disappoints.
 The tiny restaurant has some of the best doro wat and dulet you’ll find, as well as plenty of vegan dishes like collard greens and yater alictha all served on injera.
 This is also where celebrity chef Marcus Samuelsson goes when he’s in town, so you know it has to be good.